bjoern-hempel/js-analysis/README.md

     <tr>
         <td><code>@returns</code></td>
         <td><code>{Array}</code></td>
-        <td>Returns number of rows and cols that this matrix consists of.</td>
+        <td>Returns the number of rows and cols that this matrix consists of.</td>
     </tr>
 </table>